Teddy0008/Arch-Linux-Install-Guide/README.md

 Now, we have the partition made, but it is of the wrong type.
 To change the type, use the `t` command:
 `t`
 Then, when it asks for the type, you want to list all types by inserting `L` Now, all the partition types will get listed.
-Now, you should search for `EFI (FAT-12/16/32)` or `` and type in the prefix before it and press enter
+Now, you should search for `EFI (FAT-12/16/32)` or `EFI System` and type in the prefix before it and press enter

 #### Making the Swap partition (recommended)
 *If you don't want to make a Swap partition, skip ahead to "Making the Root partition"*